 Jacob opened the small side door of the barn.
 He stepped into the building.
 This was where the tractor would be parked.
 He looked up into the big open space.

 Dad had given him a tour the day before.
 It seemed bigger now that he was alone.

 Jacob jumped when he heard the pigeons fly up to the top of the barn.
 Their beating wings made a clapping sound that echoed as they flew.

 He turned slowly as he stared up.
-He never thought that barns were so big on the inside.
+He had never known that barns were so big on the inside.

 For the complete story with questions: click here for printable